dansmyers/IntroToCS/Labs/4-RPS.md

 +--+--+--+--+--+
 ```

-Can you write a program with two functions that will print this flag?
+Can you write a program with three functions that will print this flag?
 Each function should contain a print statement that produces one line.
 The main section should call the functions in the correct order to produce the flag output.

 ### Would Everyone Please Rise for the Presentation of Our National Colors